Enhancing Cross-Modal Contextual Congruence for Crowdfunding Success using Knowledge-infused Learning: Results Discussion

 \section{Results \& Discussion}

-The results of our experiments for the prediction of online crowdfunding campaign success is presented in Table \ref{tab:results}.
-Our models with knowledge-infused representations (\#6-17) provided overall better performance compared to the baseline models (\#1-5).
-The best performance was achieved with Resnet152 and RoBERTa with the TransE KG embeddings with 0.95, 0.91, and 0.92, precision, recall, and F1-score, respectively.
-The lowest performance came from the MDL-TIM model (\#4) while the two baseline models, ViT/RoBERTa (\#3) and BLIP-only (\#5), were much better.
+The results of our experiments for the prediction of crowdfunding campaign success is presented in Table \ref{tab:results}.
+Our models with knowledge-infused representations (\#5-16) provided overall better performance compared to the baseline models (\#1-4).
+The best performance was achieved with Resnet152 and RoBERTa with the TransE (\#11) KG embeddings with $0.95$, $0.91$, and $0.92$ of precision, recall, and F1-score, respectively.
+The lowest performance came from a baseline model, MDL-TIM (\#4), while ViT/RoBERTa (\#3) was the most competitive among the baselines.
 However, knowledge-infused models consistently performed better.
-In terms of AUC, our best knowledge-infused model (\#12) outperforms other models with 94\%, indicating a higher true positive rate and a lower false positive rate.
+In terms of AUC, our best knowledge-infused model (\#11) outperforms other models with $0.94$, indicating a higher true positive rate and a lower false positive rate.
 The outperformance of our model in AUC also signals potential improvement in the fairness of the model, warranting future work on the fairness assessment of knowledge-infused models.

-Following up on our research questions; upon these results, we have observed that incorporating external knowledge in learning multimodal representations improves the contextual congruence of the representations of multimodal content, unveiling subtle cross-modal semantic relationships (RQ1).
-When we use these knowledge-infused representations in our downstream task, prediction of the success of multimodal marketing campaigns, it provides more consistent and reliable predictive performance (RQ2).
+When we compare the models with the same encoders but with or without knowledge, we observe a consistent enhancement in the performance of the models with knowledge.
+Specifically, the models \#8-10, which utilize ViT and BERT encoders coupled with knowledge representations, outperform the baseline model \#3 with the same encoders but without knowledge.
+Similar observations can be made between other models, such as models \#14-16 and baseline model \#1.
+Following up on our research questions, upon these results, we have observed that incorporating external knowledge in learning multimodal representations improves the contextual congruence of the representations of multimodal content, unveiling subtle cross-modal semantic relationships (RQ1).
+When the knowledge-infused representations were used in our downstream task of predicting the success of crowdfunding campaigns, it provided more consistent and reliable predictive performance (RQ2).